loloof64/loloof64/README.md

 - 🌱 I’m currently learning PHP
 - 📫 How to reach me : laurent.bernabe@gmail.com

-I'm a computer science hobbyist, writing some projects in Rust / Native Android.
+I'm a computer science hobbyist, writing some projects in Rust / React Native.